-The vast majority of my clients are frustrated with their inability to change unwanted habits despite repeatedly resolving to do so.
-They feel that their thoughts and behaviours have gone on autopilot and that a more moderate, personal-development approach would be more suited to their needs than addiction treatment or abstinence.
+My clients and workshop attendees tend to be those who are frustrated with their inability to change unwanted habits despite repeatedly resolving to do so.
+They feel that their thoughts and behaviours have gone on autopilot and that a casual, general personal-development approach would be more suited to their needs than traditional talking therapies or addiction treatment.

-Whilst physical dependency, dual-diagnoses and highly entrenched behaviours often require clinical intervention, the tools required to change day-to-day habits can lie entirely in our own hands.
+Whilst physical dependency and some highly entrenched behaviours often require more focused or clinical interventions, I believe that the tools required to change day-to-day habits can lie entirely in our own hands.
 Despite this, we often look outside of ourselves when we’ve once again ‘hit rock bottom’, investing rashly in a new craze or guru.

-Something that many addictions therapists have in common is that they rarely focus on the substance itself, because they know that the concepts used to illicit motivation apply to almost all habit-change.
-I am confident that the same therapeutic approaches used with people in active addiction can be used even more effectively with those who wish to gain preemptive insight into habits that they fear may become more problematic in the future.
+Something that many practitioners working in the addiction treatment field have in common is that they rarely focus on the substance itself, because they know that the concepts used to illicit motivation apply to almost all habit-change.
+The same therapeutic approaches used to help those in active addiction can be extremely effective for addressing any day-to-day habits and gaining preemptive insight into patterns of behaviour that may become more problematic in the future.